amireh/happypack/README.md

 ### `verbose: Boolean`

-Enable this to log messages from internal HappyPack modules to STDOUT; useful for troubleshooting sometimes.
+Enable this to log status messages from HappyPack to STDOUT like start-up banner, cache status, etc..

+**NOTE**: if you also want diagnostic messages to be printed, set `VERBOSE=1` as an environment variable when running webpack.
+Set `DEBUG=1` for debug messages but be warned that it will litter your screen.

-Defaults to: `false`
+Defaults to: `true`

 ## How it works